Calbabreaker/yacpm/README.md

 include(${CMAKE_BINARY_DIR}/yacpm.cmake)
 ```

-Now use the library in your project (all libraries names are kebab-case) as a
+Now use the library in your project (all libraries names are snake_case) as a
 target (include directories are automatically set):

 ```cmake